hizzybabe/HTMLKit/src/routes/practice/htmlcss6/+page.md

 ---

 This setup gives you a clean, professional pricing table.
-Let me know if you want to add additional features, like tooltips or animations!